Shark attack preserved in fossil whale bone

-A fragment of whale rib found in a North Carolina strip mine is offering scientists a rare glimpse of the interactions between prehistoric sharks and whales some 3- to 4-million years ago during the Pliocene epoch.
+A fragment of whale rib found in a North Carolina strip mine is offering scientists a rare glimpse of an ancient shark attack, and of the interactions between prehistoric sharks and whales some 3- to 4-million years ago during the Pliocene epoch.

 Three tooth marks on the rib indicate the whale was once bitten severely by a strong-jawed animal.
 Judging by the two-inch (six-centimeter) spacing between tooth marks, scientists believe the attacker was the mega-toothed shark Carcharocles megalodon, or perhaps another species of large shark existing at that time.
 The whale appears to have been an ancestor of a great blue or humpback.